rntmancuso/black-box-profiler/README.md

 This repository contains the user and kernel code, and the kernel patches to instantiate the BU black-box cache profiler.

-##Deploy Instructions
+## Deploy Instructions

-###Setting-up ZCU102 Board
+### Setting-up ZCU102 Board

 Familiarize with the partitions of the SD-card.
 There are two partitions, namely a **boot** partition and the **root** partition.
 Follow the steps below to compile and deploy the custom Linux kernel and DTB.

-l.
-Download the files in the archive under *bootfiles/* and decompress them into the boot partition.
+1. Download the files in the archive under *bootfiles/* and decompress them into the boot partition.

-l.
-The bootfiles do not include the kernel (`Image`) and device tree (`system.dtb`).
+2. The bootfiles do not include the kernel (`Image`) and device tree (`system.dtb`).
 These will be generated as we compile the custom kernel.

-l.
-Checkout the modified kernel from the *linux-xlnx-prof* repo: https://github.com/rntmancuso/linux-xlnx-prof
+3. Checkout the modified kernel from the *linux-xlnx-prof* repo: https://github.com/rntmancuso/linux-xlnx-prof

-l.
-Copy the kernel configuration file *config/linux-xlnx-prof.config* into the kernel source directory and rename it *.config*
+4. Copy the kernel configuration file *config/linux-xlnx-prof.config* into the kernel source directory and rename it *.config*

-l.
-Make sure you have the aarch64 gcc compiler installed.
+5. Make sure you have the aarch64 gcc compiler installed.
 On Ubuntu (or Debian-based distros), you can install that via `sudo apt-get install gcc-aarch64-linux-gnu`

-l.
-Make also sure you have the device tree compiler installed.
+6. Make also sure you have the device tree compiler installed.
 On Ubuntu, do `sudo apt-get install device-tree-compiler`

-l.
-Compile the kernel!
+7. Compile the kernel!
 If you have 4 cores, move to the kernel sources directory and run: `make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- Image -j 4`

-l.
-If the compilation is successful, you will find the file *arch/arm64/boot/Image* to copy into the boot partition.
+8. If the compilation is successful, you will find the file *arch/arm64/boot/Image* to copy into the boot partition.

-l.
-Let's compile the DTB next.
+9. Let's compile the DTB next.
 Once again from the top of the kernel sources directory run: `make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- dtbs`

-l.
-If the step above is successful, the file *arch/arm64/boot/dts/xilinx/zynqmp-zcu102-pvtsh.dtb* will be generated.
+10. If the step above is successful, the file *arch/arm64/boot/dts/xilinx/zynqmp-zcu102-pvtsh.dtb* will be generated.

-l.
-Copy the .dtb file mentioned above in the boot partition **but rename it as** *system.dtb*
+11. Copy the .dtb file mentioned above in the boot partition **but rename it as** *system.dtb*

 That's it!
 The board should be able to boot now.
 Notice that the *boot.scr* is set up so to start the kernel using the `/dev/mmcblk0p2` partition of the sd-card as the root filesystem.

-###Test Page Migration
+### Test Page Migration

 Before even deploying the Jailhouse hypervisor, let's use our synthetic task to test that page migration works correctly.

-l.
-First off, cross-compile the *migr_test* kernel module against the custom kernel.
+1. First off, cross-compile the *migr_test* kernel module against the custom kernel.
 To do that:
    l.
 Move to the *kernel_module* directory and edit the *Makefile*
    l.
 Change the line `BLDDIR= /home/renato/BU/Collab/BOSCH/petalinux-v2018.3/components/linux-xlnx-prof` so that it points to the directory where you have checked out the custom kernel sources
    l.
 Next, just execute `make`
    l.
 If everything goes smooth, the *migr_mod.ko* file will be generated.
 Copy this file somewhere on the ZCU102 board.

-l.
-Now move the migration benchmark *benchmarks/migrate.c* to the ZCU102.
+2. Now move the migration benchmark *benchmarks/migrate.c* to the ZCU102.
 We will compile it there.
    l.
 On the ZCU102, execute `gcc -o migrate migrate.c -W -Wall` to compile the migrate benchmark

-l.
-Test that the migrate benchmark works as expected.
+3. Test that the migrate benchmark works as expected.
 Execute: `./migrate | head` ; the expected output should be something like:
 ````
 root@xilinx-zcu102-2017_3:~/bb_profiler/benchmarks# ./migrate | head
 Exec. took 821866